QuickFixes/web-dev-with-friends/README.md

 ### Detailed instructions for Windows

-In order to work productively with the VM image created by this repository, you'll want a "genuine" [Unix shell][shell] that provides the OpenSSH `ssh` binary.
+It's sufficient to run `setup.cmd` in Windows' built-in Command Prompt, but in order to work most productively with the VM image created by this repository, you'll want a "genuine" [Unix shell][shell] that provides the OpenSSH `ssh` binary.

 _Learning how to use the Unix shell (e.g., Bash) is beyond the scope of this workshop, but you can find some resources [here][artofcmdline]._